abayomipopoola/abayomipopoola/src/pages/how-to-get-rich-without-getting-lucky-pt-2/index.md

 * The Internet has massively broadened the possible space of careers, by allowing you to scale any niche obsession.
 * Before the Internet there was no way to find all the people in the world who were interested in your obsession.
 Now you can.
-* Escape competition through authenticity—when you’re competing with people it’s because you’re copying them.
+* Escape competition through authenticity--when you’re competing with people it’s because you’re copying them.
 * No one can compete with you on being you.
-Before the Internet, this was useless advice—now it’s a career.
+Before the Internet, this was useless advice--now it’s a career.

 ####  Play iterated games.